Nellie Mae Rowe: Reception

-While many of Rowe's neighbors first regarded Rowe's outlandish creative displays with a suspicion, by the 1970s 2041 Paces Ferry Road became a prominent local attraction.
+While many of Rowe's neighbors first regarded Rowe's outlandish creative displays with a suspicion, by the 1970s, 2041 Paces Ferry Road had become a prominent local attraction.
 Between May 27, 1973, and March 15, 1975, over eight hundred people had signed her "guest book."

 Following a shift in American folk art history, art students and collectors in the 1980s not only began to notice living artists and craftsmen around the country, but also began to seek them out.
 Notably, on November 9, 1974, Herbert Haide Hemphill Jr., the prominent folk art curator and collector, noted after visiting Rowe's playhouse, "What a wonderful time!"

 During final years of her life, Rowe's artistic career culminated in nationwide attention and considerable financial success.
-The Atlanta Historical Society 1976 exhibit, "Missing Pieces: Georgia Folk Art 1770-1976," marked Rowe's debut.
+The Atlanta Historical Society 1976 exhibit, "Missing Pieces: Georgia Folk Art 1770-1976", marked Rowe's debut.
 It was here that Judith Alexander, a young art enthusiast and collector, first met Nellie Mae Rowe.
 The encounter had a lasting impact.
 Alexander represented Rowe and promoted her artwork nationwide for the remainder of her life.

 In 1978, after the Nexus Gallery included Rowe's pieces in "Viscera," a group exhibition of contemporary and folk art, the Alexander Gallery in Atlanta launched Rowe's first one-woman show.
 The next year, the Parsons/Dreyfus Gallery mounted Rowe's first-ever New York show.

-Notably, in 1982, after being featured in numerous prominent galleries in New Orleans to Chicago, Rowe's work was included in the landmark 1982 exhibit "Black Folk Art in America, 1930-1980" at the Corcoran Gallery of Art in Washington, D.C.
+Notably, in 1982, after being featured in numerous prominent galleries in cities including New Orleans and Chicago, Rowe's work was included in the landmark 1982 exhibit "Black Folk Art in America, 1930-1980" at the Corcoran Gallery of Art in Washington, D.C.

 Posthumously, Rowe's work continues to enjoy remarkable success.
 Four years after her death, The Studio Museum in Harlem exhibited "Nellie Mae Rowe: An American Folk Artist."
 In 1989, the Guerilla Girls, an anonymous group of feminist, female artists, recognized Nellie Mae Rowe along the ranks of the Frida Kahlo, Edmonia Lewis, and Georgia O'Keeffe.
 And finally, in 1999, the American Folk Art Museum mounted "The Art of Nellie Mae Rowe: Ninety-Nine and Half Won't Do."